rpy2/rpy2/doc/source/introduction.rst

 >>> help_doc[0]
 '/where/R/is/installed/library/utils/help/help'

-Converting the object returned to a string will produce the full help text on the topic:
+Converting the object returned to a string produces the full help text on the topic:

 >>> str(help_doc)